Awards & Scholarships

 Congratulations to Director Carmen Griffith from Joint School District 171 and to Manager Kathy Carpenter from Morley Nelson Elementary School, Boise School District for such a prestigious recognition!
 Both Carmen and Kathy received a financial award from Idaho SNA to assist them in their travels to the Annual National Conference in Atlanta this summer where they will be honored during the Awards Ceremony.

 Through the SNA Awards Program, SNA celebrates and recognizes every-day heroes: school nutrition professionals who work every day to ensure well-nourished students across the country are prepared for success!
 The SNA Awards Program features easy-to-understand names, streamlined rules, and you can now nominate a deserving colleague online www.schoolnutrition.org/awards.

-This year, nominations were submitted to the ISNA executive board.
-Selections were made for the Manager of the Year, and for the Director of the Year.
-Each State submits their winners for a chance for Regional recognition and then National recognition.
-Our Idaho winners were both selected for Northwest Regional Manager and Director of the Year!
+Annually, nominations are submitted to the ISNA executive board.
+Selections are made based on the nominations submitted.
+Each State then submits their winners for a chance for Regional recognition and then National recognition.

 SNF Scholarships for SNA Members

 Scholarships and grants are available through the School Nutrition Foundation, the philanthropic sister organization of SNA, for active SNA members to:

 For more information and to apply for a scholarship or grant, please visit: www.schoolnutrition.org/Scholarships.